installgent00/installgent00.github.io/about.md

 ### Contact me

-Send me messages in github (you can see in the footer).
+You can contact me on Twitter/Github (see footer).